irskep/sphinx-better-theme/Readme.rst

 3. Encourage visual customization through CSS, not themeconf
 4. Use semantic markup

-So far, only goals 1 and 2 have been met. `Open a ticket` if you'd like something changed.
+v0.1 meets goals one and two.
+Goal three is partially complete; it's simple to add your own CSS file without creating a whole new theme. `Open a ticket` if you'd like something changed.

 .. _Open a ticket: https://github.com/irskep/sphinx-better-theme/issues/new